-During the last economic expansion, March 1991-March 2001, the inflation rate remained low by historic standards.
+During the last economic expansion, March 1991-March 2001, the inflation rate remained low by post-World War II standards.
 This is true regardless of which of the indexes is used to calculate the rate at which the price of goods and services rose.
-A low inflation rate is especially significant since the U.S. economy was fully employed, if not over fully employed, according to many estimates for the three years of that expansion.
+A low inflation rate is especially significant since the U.S. economy was fully employed, if not over fully employed, according to many estimates for the last three years of that expansion.
 Yet, contrary to expectations, the inflation rate showed little tendency to accelerate.
 Keeping an economy moving along a full employment path without igniting a burst of inflation is a difficult policy task.

 Because labor costs make up nearly two-thirds of total production costs, the rate at which they rise is often regarded as an indication of future inflation at the retail level.
-They tended to rise in the latter stage of the 1991-2001 expansion.
+They tended to rise in the latter stage of the 1991-2001 expansion, moderate during the subsequent contraction, recovery, and expansion.